seattleflu/switchboard/README.md

-Exploring the idea of a REDCap record switchboard for the SCAN kit unboxing team.
+Exploring the idea of a REDCap record switchboard for the SFS kit unboxing team.

 Aggregates minimal data from REDCap into a SQLite database.
 The SQLite database is served by [Datasette](https://datasette.readthedocs.io) to provide a lightweight off-the-shelf data browsing and querying interface.
-A Datasette custom page uses the Datasette JSON web API to provide a "barcode dialer" that jumps you to the associated REDCap record, regardless of which SCAN project it is in.
+A Datasette custom page uses the Datasette JSON web API to provide a "barcode dialer" that jumps you to the associated REDCap record, regardless of which SFS project it is in.